North Idaho Slow Growth

 Jan 6, 2022

-The purpose of this letter is to prove that the entire premise on which Kootenai County’s Comprehensive plan was based—that is, the promise that “densification” will help to keep housing affordable,—is demonstrably false.
+The purpose of this letter is to prove that the entire premise on which Kootenai Cities' newly revised Comprehensive plans are based—that is, the promise that “densification” will help to keep housing affordable,—is demonstrably false.
 The data included on these pages proves that densification of cities leads directly to higher rents and higher home prices and does nothing to lower, or even hold down housing costs.
 I CHALLENGE ANY MEMBER OF NORTH IDAHO’S CURRENT GOVERNMENT TO PROVIDE A SINGLE COUNTER-EXAMPLE.

 The charts I am using are from Seattle, a city which began to promote densification in the mid-nineties (shortly after the LIHTC, a federal tax credit to fund high density housing was established).
 My criticisms are based on problems I have seen firsthand in the community in which I grew up.
 The data proves that in the years after the city up-zoned neighborhoods and added over 100,000 units of high density apartments, the cost of housing of all types skyrocketed.
 And the statistics prove that “densification” was not the RESULT of spiraling housing costs, they were its CAUSE.